 Does Firefighting Foam (AFFF) Cause Cancer?

 AFF firefighting foam is a special type of fire extinguishing chemical that is used to put out very intense fires.
-Firefighting foam products contain chemicals known as polyfluroalkyl materials or PFAS.
+Firefighting foam products contain chemicals known as polyfluoroalkyl materials or PFAS.
 PFAS are what makes the product so effective at putting out fires, but they also make it toxic.

-In 2016, a new wave of scientific research and studies revealed that PFAS in firefighting foam could cause cancer.
+In 2016, a new wave of scientific research revealed that PFAS in firefighting foam could cause cancer.
 A group of long-term studies conducted by the International Agency for Research on Cancer (IARC) concluded that individuals with prolonged occupational exposure to firefighting foam with PFAS were at an increased risk of developing 3 types of cancer: prostate cancer, kidney cancer, and testicular cancer.
-The results of this initial IARC study were late confirmed and substantiated by the Centers for Disease Control (CDC).
+The results of this initial IARC study were later confirmed and substantiated by the Centers for Disease Control (CDC).

-In the wake of this research, PFAS were formally recognized as a human carcinogen.
+In the wake of this research, PFAS was formally recognized as a human carcinogen.
 The use of firefighting foam is now being banned in the military and by fire departments across the country.

 Firefighting Foam Class Action Litigation

 Firefighting foam containing PFAS has been around for years and is manufactured by major chemical companies like 3M and DuPont.
 There is apparently some evidence to suggest that DuPont and other manufacturers were well aware of the link between PFAs and cancer.

 The manufacturers may have known for years about the possible link between occupational exposure to PFAS and cancer.
 Not only did they fail to disclose this to the public (or warn potential users of their products), some plaintiffs are alleging that firefighting foam manufacturers actively and deliberately concealed this evidence.

 Hundreds of former firemen and other individuals who were exposed to firefighting foam on the job and subsequently diagnosed with kidney, prostate, or testicular cancer are now filing product liability lawsuits against DuPont and other companies.
-In 2019, all of the firefighting foam lawsuits pending across the country were consolidated into a class action MDL.
+In 2019, all the firefighting foam lawsuits pending across the country were consolidated into a class action MDL.
 The Firefighting Foam MDL is in the U.S. District Court for South Carolina.